 Ann is the mother of three adult children and the very proud grandmother of four.
 She enjoys spending time with her family and sharing “special moments” with them.

 Karen began her career as a high school Drama, History and Special Education teacher and has worked in classrooms throughout the Toronto District School Board.
 She has built her career on creating opportunities for disengaged students with varied learning needs.

 Karen is a gifted curriculum designer who has created numerous accommodated curriculums based on ministry expectations to promote student success and achievement.
 Karen has extensive skills in providing accommodations and modifications to best suit her students' social, emotional and academic needs.

 Karen served as the Curriculum Leader of Achievement for Caring and Safe Schools.
-She worked with and mentored teachers in the areas of: Blended Learning; Differentiated Instruction; Engagement; Accommodations; Modifications; Assessments and Evaluations.
+She worked with and mentored teachers in the areas of: Blended Learning, Differentiated Instruction, Engagement, Accommodations, Modifications, Assessments and Evaluations.
 She has created Safety Plans, Case Plans and Transition Plans.
 Karen has written countless IEP’s for her students and has trained teachers in the IEP development process.
-She firmly believes that student success and achievement can be promoted by accurate results derived from standardized assessments.
+She firmly believes that student success and achievement can be promoted by accurate results derived from standardized academic assessments and psycho-educational assessments.

 Karen is married and has two amazing children.
-When she is not working - she can be spotted supporting her son in the hockey arena or her daughter in the dance studio.
+When she is not working - she can be spotted cheering for her son in a hockey arena or for her daughter in a dance studio.